 - Free financial tools.
 Fabric’s last will and testament and online financial management products don’t cost a penny — whether or not you’re an insurance customer.

 - Great Trustpilot score.
-Fabric has an unusually high 4.8 rating (on about 1,600 ratings) on the prominent consumer review website, which we recently reviewed.
+Fabric has an unusually high 4.7 rating (on about 2,047 ratings) on the prominent consumer review website, which we recently reviewed.
+That’s not to mention an A+ rating via the Better Business Bureau.

 Fabric Insurance Review: Where It Falls Short